 As an online retailer, you might have already been familiar with the selling power of Amazon.
-It has more than 3 million active sellers, and its influential position continues to expand, particularly as we can see in this Covid-19 period.
+It has more than 3 million active sellers.
+Its influential position continues to expand, particularly as we can see in this Covid-19 period.

-From my observation, more new sellers join this big e-commerce industry family and existing whatever size of sellers continue investing and scaling up their online store, such as product collection, variations, enter more markets.
+From my observation, more new sellers join this big e-commerce industry family.
+And the existing whatever size of sellers continue investing and scaling up their online stores.
+They are such as product collection, variations, enter more markets.

 I am on the side that product-driven is still the king in eCommerce, and it’s the key part to change the game, however as the environment is changing due to more sellers joining and selling the same products with you, or saying they can copy your collection very fast, etc, competition is more challenging than ever, on the other hand.
 So the question is whether only relying on product-driven with good quality products listing your on the site is enough?

 As it’s not an easy job to find the right niche products, so with more competition, and being proactive and up-to-date with Amazon’s ever-evolving trends and requirements, you must also take steps to ensure your products and brand stay one step ahead of the competition.